 With in-depth interviews with current and former players, coaches, and administration, Gunderson offers an entertaining story of the growth of a program that rose from anonymity to becoming arguably the most successful underdog in the country.

-But this is more than a Cinderella story.
+This is more than a Cinderella story.
 It’s about how they arrived, how they conquered, and how they’ve maintained in the cut-throat business that is college football.

 SubtitleThe Emergence of College Footballs Grittiest Underdog